Online Supply Chain Management Degree

 Total tuition for this degree program will vary depending on your educational needs, existing experience, and other factors.Estimate your costs, potential savings and graduation date

-The Master of Business Administration with a concentration in Operations and Supply Chain Management (MBA-OpSCM) is a 48-credit-hour program that is offered online and at the Colorado campuses.
+The Master of Business Administration with a concentration in Operations and Supply Chain Management (MBA-OpSCM) is a 48-credit-hour program that is offered online and at the Colorado Springs campus.
 The program consists of 32 credit hours devoted to the business administration core and 16 credit hours for the operations and supply chain management concentration.

 This degree program is designed to help students prepare to lead organizations in the planning, development, operation, and management of business systems.
 The program combines the technical aspects of operating systems with the practical aspects of contemporary business environments.
 The curriculum blends proficiencies such as project management and system operations with organizational skills in the major areas of business management.